 These are the most common reasons that a person might need to have an adrenal gland removed:

-The adrenal glands are two triangular-shaped glands located on top of the kidneys (see 3D animation).
+The adrenal glands are two triangular-shaped glands located on top of the kidneys.
 They release hormones that regulate various biologic processes in your body.
 Adrenalectomy is the surgical removal of one (or very rarely, both) of the adrenal glands.

 The outer part of each gland is called the cortex.
 It produces the following hormones: